FAIR2-for-research-software/git-with-it/learners/setup.md

 You will also need an account on [GitHub][gh].
-If you do not already have one please [register](https://github.com/signup), if you have an academic email address such as `@<institute>.ac.uk` or `@<institute.edu` then registering with this address will give you access to a few more features.
+If you do not already have one please [register](https://github.com/signup), if you have an academic email address such as `@<institute>.ac.uk` or `@<institute.edu>` then registering with this address will give you access to a few more features.

-You should generate an SSH keys _and use a secure password when creating them_, then add the public component to your GitHub account.
+You should generate an SSH keys _using a secure password when creating them_, then add the public component to your [GitHub account][github_ssh].

 :::::::::::::::::::::::::::::::::::::::::::::::::::